-- 1. Member States shall ensure the implementation of a system of third party access to the transmission and distribution systems based on published tariffs, applicable to all eligible customers and applied objectively and without discrimination between system users.
-Member States shall ensure that these tariffs, or the methodologies underlying their calculation, are approved prior to their entry into force in accordance with Article 36 and that these tariffs, and the methodologies where only methodologies are approved are published prior to their entry into force. - 2.
-The operator of a transmission or distribution system may refuse access where it lacks the necessary capacity.
-Duly substantiated reasons must be given for such refusal, in particular having regard to Article 3.
-Member States shall ensure, where appropriate and when refusal of access takes place, that the transmission or distribution system operator provides relevant information on measures that would be necessary to reinforce the network.
-The party requesting such information may be charged a reasonable fee reflecting the cost of providing such information.
+- 1. Member States shall ensure the implementation of a system of third party access to the transmission and distribution system, and LNG facilities based on published tariffs, applicable to all eligible customers, including supply undertakings, and applied objectively and without discrimination between system users.
+Member States shall ensure that these tariffs, or the methodologies underlying their calculation shall be approved prior to their entry into force by a regulatory authority referred to in Article 38(1) and that these tariffs and the methodologies, where only methodologies are approved are published prior to their entry into force. - 2.
+Transmission system operators shall, if necessary for the purpose of carrying out their functions including in relation to cross-border transmission, have access to the network of other transmission system operators. - 3.
+The provisions of this Directive shall not prevent the conclusion of long-term contracts in so far as they comply with Community competition rules